adnanhaq30/blog/_posts/2022-01-01-Zendesk-writeups.md

 This could lead to *uanuthorized creation of appointments* in an organization and also could have impacted the *integrity and availability  of the contacts and appointments*.

-4. ## CSRF via cache deception

-Cache deception attack  is often caused by a non-standard server-side setting overriding recommended Cache-Control directives.
-Due to the cache misconfiguration, an attacker may send a specially crafted link to users of your site, which will result in the leak of sensitive data.
-In this case we were able to bypass **csrf protection by leveraging the cache decption attack**.

 5. ## Exposing restricted documents on private contacts.